Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors

 Recent studies have also explored the fundamental limits of quantum sensing in pseudo-Hermitian systems through the lens of quantum Fisher information (QFI)~\cite{Ma2011}.
 In particular, it has been argued that pseudo-Hermitian systems offer no intrinsic advantage in parameter estimation over their Hermitian counterparts when the optimal measurement strategy is employed~\cite{Ding2023,Zeng2025}.
 These conclusions, however, rely on specific assumptions; most notably, the use of the dilation method, which introduces additional resources and encodes the system’s parameter dependence solely in the reduced non-Hermitian Hamiltonian.
 This also raises important questions about the generality of such no-go results.
 Furthermore, it remains unclear whether the conventional QFI formalism is directly applicable in pseudo-Hermitian settings, as naive application may lead to misleading or inconsistent results due to the nontrivial geometry of the underlying Hilbert space of pseudo-Hermitian Hamiltonians.
-Initial steps to address this issue were made in Ref.~\cite{Yu2024}, where the QFI was reformulated using an appropriate metric on the curved Hilbert space.
+Initial efforts to address this issue were undertaken in Ref.~\cite{Yu2024,naikoo2025metric}, where the QFI was reformulated using an appropriate metric on the deformed Hilbert space.
 Yet, that approach does not account for intricate system dynamics on such non-flat space.

-In this work, we develop a general covariant QFI (CQFI) framework for states governed by pseudo-Hermitian Hamiltonians.
-By introducing a covariant state derivative, our formulation faithfully captures the geometry of the curved Hilbert space while ensuring state norm preservation.
-We show that the covariant QFI can be consistently mapped onto the standard QFI (SQFI) of an associated Hermitian system and identify conditions under which the two become dual.
-Crucially, this correspondence leads to a natural upper bound on the QFI and specifies conditions when pseudo-Hermitian systems can outperform Hermitian ones in quantum sensing.
+In this Letter, we develop a general covariant quantum Fisher information (CQFI) framework for states governed by pseudo-Hermitian Hamiltonians.
+Introducing a covariant state derivative, our formulation faithfully captures the deformed Hilbert-space geometry while preserving state normalization.
+We show that the CQFI maps onto the standard QFI (SQFI) of an associated Hermitian system and, thus, reveal the duality between the two.
+This correspondence naturally sets an upper bound on the CQFI and enables one to determine the optimal measurement projections required to saturate the corresponding classical Fisher information to this ultimate limit.
+Crucially, our framework establishes criteria under which pseudo-Hermitian sensors can surpass Hermitian counterparts of the same Hilbert-space dimension.
+This dimension-preserving comparison contrasts with dilation-based approaches, where pseudo-Hermitian systems are benchmarked against higher-dimensional Hermitian embeddings~\cite{Ding2023}.